 Puelo Ride, from Chile to Argentina

-- numerous opportunities to ride through rivers and lakes
+numerous opportunities to horse ride through rivers and lakes

-Today, after breakfast and preparing our luggage for the pack horses we will begin our day’s ride to the head of Ventisqueros Valley, stopping for lunch and relaxing along the way.
+Today, after breakfast and preparing our luggage for the pack horses we will begin our day’s horse ride to the head of Ventisqueros Valley, stopping for lunch and relaxing along the way.
 In the afternoon, the route will take us to a little house in the remote valley where the delightful owners are lodging us for 2 nights.
-Approx 7 hrs riding
+Approx 7 hrs horse riding.

-After breakfast, we embark on a gentle day ride, crossing the river once more and approaching the glacier.
+After breakfast, we embark on a gentle day horse ride, crossing the river once more and approaching the glacier.
 This little valley turns wild and remote as we ride up it, with incredible flora and devoid of human habitation.
 We will stop close to the Alerce forests on this occasion.
-Approx 4 hrs riding
+Approx 4 hrs horse riding.

-A full-day ride towards "la Pasarela del Rio Puelo", an important local suspension bridge crucial for the communication between the local inhabitants and the nearest towns.
+A full-day's horse ride towards "la Pasarela del Rio Puelo", an important local suspension bridge crucial for the communication between the local inhabitants and the nearest towns.
 This area is particularly spectacular due to its huge waterfalls and rapids.
 Crossing the ancient forest we reach Lago Las Rocas.
 The horses stay at the shore and guests take a 10 minutes boat trip to Las Bandurrias Island.
 Accommodation, tea and a great dinner at this enchanting and remote cottage, on it’s own island.
-Approx 7hrs riding
+Approx 7hrs horse riding.

-This morning we will enjoy 2 hrs ride visiting the Blue Lake "Lago Azul" with its crystal clear waters and abundant fish life.
+This morning we will enjoy 2 hrs of horse riding visiting the Blue Lake "Lago Azul" with its crystal clear waters and abundant fish life.
 After lunch our ride takes us deep into the forest along narrow paths, passing through the typical ‘cold jungle’, Valdivian-type rainforest with its ancient Alerce trees.
-Approx 6 hrs riding
+Approx 6 hrs horse riding.

 Route from/to: Puerto Montt in Chile on the shore of the Pacific Ocean across the Andes, ending in Bariloche Argentina.